FAYCAL-EL/UnitySpace/README.md

 # UnitySpace
-welcome to UnitySpace App, your number one opetion for a better colaboration with your team
+welcome to UnitySpace App, your number one option for a better colaboration with your team